Ted Hill (rugby union): Bath

-International
+International career

 Hill represented England under-16 and in March 2017 scored a try for the England under-18 side against France.
 He made his debut for the England under-20 team against Italy during the 2017 Six Nations Under 20s Championship and the following year started in the final of the 2018 World Rugby Under 20 Championship as England finished runners up to hosts France.
 He was also a member of the squad that finished fifth at the 2019 World Rugby Under 20 Championship and during the tournament scored two tries in a pool game against Australia.

-In October 2018 Hill received his first call-up by coach Eddie Jones to the senior squad for a training camp prior to the autumn internationals.
+In October 2018, Hill received his first call-up by coach Eddie Jones to the senior squad for a training camp prior to the autumn internationals.
 On 17 November 2018 he made his Test debut as a 75th minute substitute in the victory over Japan.

+In February 2025, having last played for England against the United States in 2021, Hill was a last minute replacement for George Martin, who had withdrawn through injury, returning to the matchday squad for the 2025 Six Nations fixture against Scotland.
+He also played in their next match against Italy as England ultimately finished runners up.